A publication of the Global Ethnodoxology Network

-*Does it represent new research or a fresh perspective on other research?
+*Does it represent new research or a fresh perspective on previous research?

 *Does it present a balanced view of the topic?
 If not, would it be possible to solicit a response to show another perspective on the topic?

-Specific editing for matters of spelling, grammar, and usage will be done by the Senior Editor prior to publication.
-You may also recommend improvements in these areas, but it is not required.
+Specific editing for matters of spelling, grammar, and usage are done by the Copy Editor prior to publication.
+The reviewers may also recommend improvements in these areas, but it is not required.

-The Global Forum on Arts and Christian Faith opens a new volume at the start of each calendar year.
-Submissions are reviewed and prepared for publication, and are published in the current volume when they are ready.
-Once an article is ready for publication, there is no wait for publication.
+The Ethnodoxology journal opens a new volume at the start of each calendar year.
+Submissions are reviewed and prepared for publication and are published in the current volume when they are ready.

 Open Access Policy

-The Global Forum on Arts and Christian Faith provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.
+The Ethnodoxology journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.
 All content is freely available without charge to the user or his or her institution.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles, or use them for any other lawful purpose, without asking prior permission from the publisher or the author.
 This is in accordance with the BOAI definition of open access.

 Dr. Robin P. Harris (Dallas International University)